 Note:

 When you create the provisioning rule, make sure that you map a value for the Password attribute.
 You must map a value for Password before you can enable the rule.
-For more information, see Adding attribute mapping.
+Learn more in Adding attribute mapping for outbound provisioning.